 – Financing Activities

 While the [Operational Activities] of the business consist of cash receivables from sales of products and services, cost of production, overhead expenses, account receivables, inventory, and current liabilities.
-The [Investment Activities] of the business are the dividends paid-out if any, emoluments payment and additional capital injections.
+The [Investment Activities] of the business are the dividends paid-out if any, emoluments payment, and additional capital injections.
 And finally the [Financing Activities], which pertain to borrowing and loan repayments etc. Therefore, when a proper cash management system is ignored in a business, a promising venture could even become a victim of a ‘Cash Traps’.
 The consequence of ‘Cash Trap‘ holds 60% contributive factors to the 2017 collapsing Banks and 90% collapsing Savings & Loans companies in Ghana.
 It only under quality Cash Management practice that the business owners will be able to have a tabulating framework of realistic projections, monitoring collections, disbursement, and adherence to budgetary restrictions.
 As (Jordan, 2004) did submit, quality cash management does not only involves financial tools and techniques for managing liquidity but it entails an entire corporate culture, which implies the set of beliefs, expectation and basic principles shared by members of the organization.

 In the competitive world of a business transaction, holding the wrong amount of cash or cash equivalent always interrupt the normal flow of business activities.
 Moreover, the wrong safety margin causes financial difficulties.
-This defines the very essence why there is the need for the ‘Cash Management Model‘ and it has become a prerequisite approach to business to uphold policy aimed at obtaining profits or reducing costs to generate value for the firms.
+This defines the very essence of why there is the need for the ‘Cash Management Model‘ and why it has to become a prerequisite approach to business to uphold policy aimed at obtaining profits or reducing costs to generate value for the firms.
 Gallagher (2000) succinctly put it, Cash Management involves a trade-off between the need for liquidity and desire for profitability.
 This implies a very poor calculation of a firm financial management team in holding the right amount of cash to sustain liquidity or holding so many funds than needed and denied such cash for investment to other high return producing assets has a negative effect on the business.
 (Pandey, 2010) argued, one of the principal duties of the financial manager is to maintain an appropriate level of liquidity in the firm such that financial obligations can be honoured when it is due.
-Therefore when a business hold-on to excess cash as a safety margin, especially when it a debt facility from a Financial Institution with an interest to be paid on every unit of a dollar, it observed consequence is, most SMEs default to honour the entire debt facility during it half-way to the payback of secured credit facility.
+Therefore when a business hold-on to excess cash as a safety margin, especially when it a debt facility from a Financial Institution with an interest to be paid on every unit of a dollar, the observed consequence is, most SMEs default to honour the entire debt facility during it half-way to the payback of secured credit facility.
 Other SMEs honours the debt facility at the detriment of a collapsing business after the payment of the debt due to poor cash management or the non-existence of a cash management system.

 Realistic Cash Management Model